-The CBB Program is currently in a surplus funding position; that is, the assets exceed the value of the actuarial obligation based on the actuarial assumptions.
-Given the current funded position, it is consistent with their policy for the board to grant Additional Credits.
+The CBB Program is currently in a surplus funded position; that is, the assets exceed the value of the Actuarial Obligation based on the actuarial assumptions.
+Given the current funded position, it is consistent with its policy for the board to grant an Additional Earnings Credit.
 However, it should be noted that future experience will not exactly conform to the assumptions.
-For example, investment market declines that occurred in the first quarter of calendar year 2022 are not reflected in the results of this valuation.
 To the extent future experience is worse than assumed, it is possible that a UAO could develop in the future.

-The board granted Additional Earnings Credits of 11.65% to active and inactive member accounts, consistent with its policy.
-The estimated value of the Additional Earnings Credits is \$37,104,000.
+Granting an Additional Earnings Credit of 4.91% to active and inactive member accounts is consistent with the board's policy.
+The estimated value of the Additional Earnings Credit is \$19,134,000.